 The installation of malware can have a significant impact on your computer’s performance, as well as the privacy of your sensitive data, which can be potentially accessed by hackers.

 With attacks where your computer is effectively ‘held hostage’ by hackers, it can be impossible to use your computer before an adequate ransom has been paid.
-According to research by Sophos, the average cost of a ransomware attack on businesses was $133,000, with another organisation calculating that ransomware costs businesses more than $75 billion per year.
+New research from SentinelOne has revealed that ransomware attacks are costing individual businesses an average of £637,813.99 per annum, with another organisation calculating that ransomware costs businesses more than £64billion per year.

 The average cost in time of a malware attack is 50 days – highlighting the seriousness that an infiltration can have on your business, significantly limiting productivity, performance and time and potential damage to brand reputation.